If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase through my links, I may earn a commission at no additional cost to you.
 See my full disclosure here.

-Recently I’ve bought two Ole Henriksen products: the Banana Bright Eye Creme and the Truth Serum.
+Recently I’ve bought Ole Henriksen Banana Bright Eye Crème and the Truth Serum.
 I started testing them out immediately after I got them, so I have been using both products for a while now.
 This way, I can give my thoughts on how I like the products but also if I see any differences in my skin now I’m using these Ole Henriksen products.

 I bought both Ole Henriksen products during the Sephora VIB sale from August.
 It’s been a while but I’m finally talking about the first out of two products: the Banana Bright Eye Creme.
 I do think it’s important to test out skincare a while before I’d say anything about it.

 Let start off with describing my skin type, so it’s easier for you to compare to your own skin type.
 I have normal to combination skin.
 My t-zone is a bit oilier and my pores are a bit larger there than the rest of my face.
 My cheeks but especially my eye area sometimes tend to be a bit dry, mostly during the colder months.

 I wanted to try the Banana Bright Eye Creme to see if it would hydrate my eye area and also brighten it since I easily have dark circles under my eyes.
 Let’s start off with the ingredients.